Even if you’re simply going to the next street, you can’t travel without music. I have no doubt that all music nerds will be able to connect.

 To counter this issue:

-- Ensure that the speaker wires are connected to the amplifier and stereos’ head unit appropriately.
+- Make that the speaker wires are properly connected to the stereo’s amplifier and head unit.

 4. Car Stereo is Overheating

-While the production of heat during normal function of the stereo system is inevitable, the problem arises when the amount of this heat hikes beyond normal levels.
-Excessive heating of the stereo system can be extremely damaging to its health in the long run.
+While the production of heat during the normal function of the stereo system is inevitable, the problem arises when the amount of this heat hikes beyond normal levels.
+Long-term harm to the stereo system’s health can result from excessive heating.